coquettish decay

 Faulkner’s tale, set in a post–Civil War Southern town, follows a "genteel woman" from a once-prominent family, isolated by a controlling father and societal expectations.
 It's a story steeped in small-town gossip, social codes, and fading legacies—where ideas like noblesse oblige still resonate.

-As part of the series, I repurposed 19th-century daguerreotype cases, replacing their original portraits with my own photographs.
+In addition, as part of this series, repurposed 19th-century daguerreotype cases, replacing their original portraits with my own photographs.
 These antique cases, period-appropriate to the story’s setting, evoke objects the protagonist might have owned, reinforcing key elements of the story.